 After producing 3 pages a day for 730 days, I ended up with over 25 journals documenting the trials, tribulations, cross-cultural experiences, and adventures we faced.
 ‘We’ was me and the Warmis (meaning women in Kichwa; the indigenous language spoken in the northern Andes of Ecuador).
 I was a naive, young woman who wanted to take the world by storm only to find out that the universe had other plans for me.

 I dreamed of one day revisiting all of my journal entries and possibly turning it into a book.
 Life got in the way, I let those journals sit for 17 years while my dream sat on the back burner as I waited for the right moment.
 That moment never seemed to arrive, until now.
 I have found a way to put my dreams back in the mix: The Warmi Project.
 My hope for The Warmi Project is that women worldwide will be empowered to lead positive change.
-This site will be an opportunity for me to share my stories, adventures, lessons learned while hearing and learning from you.
+This site will be an opportunity for me to share our stories, adventures, lessons learned while hearing and learning from you.

 Through this virtual tapestry, I invite you to follow The Warmi Project where you will find common threads around: